Mould cases on the rise during rainy season

-SINGAPORE – Rats are not the only ones wreaking havoc this rainy season – mould has been making an appearance in homes, from furniture to ceilings and walls.
+SINGAPORE – Rats are not the only ones wreaking havoc this rainy season – mould has been making an appearance in homes, including on furniture, ceilings and walls.

-Three mould removal companies The Straits Times spoke to saw a surge in the number of inquiries since the start of December, attributing the rise to higher humidity due to the frequent heavy showers.
+Three mould removal companies The Straits Times spoke to have seen a surge in the number of inquiries since the start of December 2023, attributing the rise to higher humidity because of frequent heavy showers.

-EcoSense saw an estimated 40 per cent increase in inquiries since the second week of December, said its director Thomas Lou, 38.
+EcoSense has seen an estimated 40 per cent increase in inquiries as at the second-last week of January, compared with the first week of December, said its director Thomas Lou, 38.

-Mr Andrew Mantle, 56, sales manager and leading inspector of Mouldgone, said that inquiries rose about 47 per cent since the start of December.
+Mr Andrew Mantle, 56, sales manager and leading inspector of Mouldgone, said inquiries have risen about 47 per cent compared with the start of December.

-Mr James Chua, 39, owner of Mold Medic, said the business received 10 times the number of inquiries from the start of December, and the number of cases it took on increased from 35 in November 2023 to 97 in January.
+Mr James Chua, 39, owner of Mold Medic, said the business has received 10 times the number of inquiries compared with the start of December, and the number of cases it took on increased from 35 in November 2023 to 97 in January.

-Even without the recent downpours, Singapore is a haven for mould.
+Even without the recent downpours, Singapore has ideal conditions for mould growth.

-As mould requires a relative humidity of above 60 per cent to grow, said Mr Chua, Singapore’s average relative humidity of 82 per cent creates a conducive environment for the fungi to thrive.
+As mould requires relative humidity of above 60 per cent to grow, said Mr Chua, Singapore’s average relative humidity of 82 per cent creates a conducive environment for the fungus to thrive.

-The situation is exacerbated when prolonged periods of rain pushes relative humidity to 100 per cent, which means the air is fully saturated with moisture.
+The situation is exacerbated when prolonged periods of rain push relative humidity to 100 per cent, which means the air is fully saturated with moisture.

 “We’re going to places we’ve not been to in the past,” said Mr Mantle.
-Before the rainy season, he said that cases were mostly in areas near water like Punggol due to higher levels of moisture in the air, but during this period he is going “all around the island”.
+Before the rainy season, he said, the cases Mouldgone took on were mostly in areas near water, like Punggol.
+This was because of higher levels of moisture in the air in such areas.
+However, he is now going “all around the island”.

 The severity of cases has also increased.
 Mould growth that used to be confined to bathroom ceilings now extends to entire bedrooms, living rooms and hallways, he added.